DansProjects/imdb_project/readme.md

 Beyond sentiment, we could use the various text datasets from IMDB, Social Media, and even other sites like Rotten Tomatoes to predict average ratings.
 Additional variables to bring in could be budget - broken down into different levels, such as pre/post production, advertising, casting, sfx, film rights, etc as well as attributes about the production company and financers.

 Finally, it may be helpful to bring in data from TV Shows.
-This may be especially useful in predicting ratings for actors/directors/writers who are newer to movies and do not have many ratings.
+This may be especially useful in predicting ratings for actors/directors/writers who are newer to movies and do not have many ratings but have experience in other forms of media.

 # Files